awsdocs/amazon-s3-userguide/doc_source/MultiRegionAccessPointPermissions.md

 ------

-To query your results for the previous operation, use the following syntax:
+To query your results for the previous operation, use the following command:

 ------
 #### [ AWS CLI ]